ibrahim-kocyigit/kocyigit-dsml/01_theory/02_prerequisites/01_algebra/01_variables.md

 favorite_colors = ["blue", "green"]  # List
 ```

 In data science, variables are often columns in a dataset.
-For example, in a dataset of restaurant earnings, **tips** could be a column.
+For example, in a dataset of restaurant earnings, **tips** could be a column:

 ```python
 import pandas as pd